 2. His online victim history

-Sammy is hired to spread his tales of mental harm (allegedly by Dad, year 2010), later changing it to electrocutions (allegedly by Christian counselors, year 2011), to verbal torture (allegedly by licensed therapists, year 2012), to physical torture including out-dated electroshocks, (year 2013, but only actually inflicted in the 1950’s and 60’s to any one), to brainwashing (lamented during a tear-jerking performance he gave at the United Nations in 2015), to needles under finger nails (a Syrian regime practice around 2000-2010).
+Sammy is hired to spread his tales of mental harm (allegedly by Dad, year 2010), later changing it to electrocutions (allegedly by Christian counselors, year 2011), to verbal torture (allegedly by licensed therapists, year 2012), to physical torture including out-dated electroshocks, (year 2013, but historically only actually inflicted in the 1950’s to any one), to brainwashing (a tear-jerking performance he gave at the United Nations in 2015), to needles under finger nails (a Syrian regime practice around 2000-2010).
 Even notorious radical-gay activists to the likes of Wayne Besen expressed their concerns in 2012 on the Internet over the truthfulness of it all.

 In 2017 in an op-ed in the New York Times, he suddenly claimed to be bisexual.
 In 2018, he claimed to have been transgender all along, prancing around as an uninvited party crasher at the Oscars.
 Next day, his Twitter selfies revealed him as a regular dude again.
 And now in 2019, Brinton is having himself interviewed in gay media as an ‘ex-gay’.
 Strange he never mentioned that one before.

 3. The facts